You are here

 Classes are held weekly from 4:30pm- 7:30pm

-To improve accessibility, Portfolio Development classes are offered virtually.
+To improve accessibility, Portfolio Development classes will be offered virtually.
 To participate, students will need access to a computer, laptop, or smartphone with video/camera capabilities, and a reliable internet connection.

 Online studio offerings include: